Violations of Pre-Trial Release in Polk County

 Pre-Trial Services of the 10th Judicial Circuit for Bartow, FL – Since 1981, the Pre-Trial Services (PTS) Program has provided the courts with a way to impose draconian sanctions on a person accused of a crime even before the criminal case is resolved.
-The programs very survival depends on its argument that it helps to reduce jail over-crowding and costs at the Polk County jails although the money saved comes at the expense of individuals accused of a crime in Polk County even before the case is resolved.
-Also, those same savings could be obtained by simply releasing the person with fewer conditions.
+The survival of the program depends on its argument that it helps to reduce jail overcrowding and costs at the Polk County jails although the money saved comes at the expense of individuals accused of a crime in Polk County even before the case is resolved.
+Those same savings could be obtained by simply releasing the person with fewer conditions.
 The program reviews their arrest histories and makes recommendations to the Court regarding their detention or release, often with very little accountability or oversight.

 Lawyer for Violations of Pre-Trial Release in Bartow, FL